 I also like to spread pesto on a sandwich.
 I bet the beet pesto would be good on a turkey sandwich.
 Maybe even try it instead of traditional pesto in this Turkey Pesto Panini?

-Wine pairing for beet pesto
+White wine pairing for beet pesto

-As noted earlier, we had the The Guanamé Merlot (appx. $20, 13.8% ABV) ready to pair with our beet pesto.
+We had the The Guanamé Merlot (appx. $20, 13.8% ABV) to pair with our beet pesto.

 This Merlot is dusky on the nose.
 Blackberry fruit on the palate with some notes of cloves, chocolate and leather.
 A complex, flavorful wine!

 Once again, we found that a good Merlot plays along nicely with the earthy flavor of the roasted beets, and the basil also enhances the pairing.
 We definitely recommend trying this Merlot with beet pesto!
 Not to mention it is aesthetically pleasing with all the red on the plate picked up by the color of the wine.
-Keep in mind for Valentine’s Day, perhaps.

 About Vinos Guanamé winery